longhorn/longhorn-tests/docs/content/manual/release-specific/v1.7.0/test-kubelet-restart-no-pending-pod-event.md

 ---
-Test: restarting Kubelet should not result in repeated "no Pending workload pods ..." event for the workload pod.
+title: restarting Kubelet should not result in repeated "no Pending workload pods ..." event for the workload pod.
 ---

 ## Related issues